-Field name Field Format Optional/ Mandatory or Required Comments HouseNumberSuffix VARCHAR(1) R Defines the house number suffix as per Australian Standard AS4590-1999.
+Field name Field Format Optional/ Mandatory or Required Comments HouseNumberToSuffix VARCHAR(1) R Defines the house number suffix per Australian Standard AS4590-1999.
+The numeric reference of a house or property.
+Specifically, the single character identifying the house number suffix for scenarios where the address is similar to 4A-4B Smith St. For example, HouseNumber = 4, HouseNumberSuffix = A, HouseNumberTo = 4 and HouseNumberToSuffix = B where the address is 4A-4B Smith St. Field name Field Format Optional/ Mandatory or Required Comments HouseNumberSuffix VARCHAR(1) R Defines the house number suffix as per Australian Standard AS4590-1999.
 The combination of House Number and House Number Suffix may occur up to two times.
 This field may only contain alphanumeric characters.
 LotNumber VARCHAR(6) R Defines the lot number as per Australian Standard AS4590-1999.
-StreetName VARCHAR(30) R Defines the street name as per Australian Standard AS4590-1999.
+StreetName VARCHAR(45) R Defines the street name per Australian Standard AS4590.1:2017 5.6.5.1 Complex road name and 5.10.1 Road name.
 The combination of Street Name, Street Type and Street Suffix may occur up to two times.
 This field may only contain letters, numbers, hyphens ('-') and spaces.
 StreetType VARCHAR(4) R A code that defines the street type as allowed for use in MSATS.
 StreetSuffix VARCHAR(2) R A code that defines the street suffix as per Australian Standard AS4590-1999.
 Allowable codes include: CN, E, EX, LR, N, NE, NW, S, SE, SW, UP, W PostalDeliveryType VARCHAR(11) R A code that defines the postal delivery type as per Australian Standard AS4590-1999.
 E.g. CARE PO, CMA, CMB, CPA, GPO BOX, LOCKED BAG, MS, PO BOX, PRIVATE BAG, RSD, RMB, RMS PostalDeliveryNumberPrefi x VARCHAR(3) R Defines the postal delivery number prefix as per Australian Standard AS4590-1999.
 This field may only contain a maximum of 3 capital letters.
-PostalDeliveryNumberValu e NUMERIC(5) IN RANGE: 0-99999 R Defines the postal delivery number value as per Australian Standard AS4590-1999 PostalDeliveryNumberSuffi x VARCHAR(3) R Defines the postal delivery number suffix as per Australian Standard AS4590-1999.
+PostalDeliveryNumberValu e NUMERIC(5) IN RANGE: 0-99999 R Defines the postal delivery number value as per Australian Standard AS4590-1999

+Field name Field Format Optional/ Mandatory or Required Comments PostalDeliveryNumberSuffi x VARCHAR(3) R Defines the postal delivery number suffix as per Australian Standard AS4590-1999.
 This field may only contain a maximum of 3 capital letters.
 Locality (SiteAddressCity) VARCHAR(46) М Defines the suburb or locality as per Australian Standard AS4590-1999.
 SiteAddressState VARCHAR(3) М A code that defines the state as per Australian Standard AS4590-1999.
 E.g. AAT, ACT, NSW, NT, QLD, SA, TAS, VIC, WA.

-Field name Field Format Optional/ Mandatory or Required Comments SiteAddressPostcode CHAR(4) М Defines the postcode as per Australian Standard AS4590-1999.
+Field name Field Format Optional/ Mandatory or Required Comments SiteAddressPostcode CHAR(4) M Defines the postcode as per Australian Standard AS4590-1999.
 This field may only contain 4 numbers.
 SiteAddressDPID NUMERIC(8) IN RANGE: 10000000 - 99999999 R Defines the delivery point identifier as per Australian Standard AS4590-1999 UnstructuredAddress1 VARCHAR(80) N/M Mandatory if a structured address is not provided.
-UnstructuredAddress2 VARCHAR(80) 0 UnstructuredAddress3 VARCHAR(80) 0
+UnstructuredAddress2 VARCHAR(80) 0 UnstructuredAddress3 VARCHAR(80) 0 a.
+While the PersonName element can be populated with more than one name, Participants must ensure that only one name is used.
+The fields in this format are defined below.

-3.5.
-PERSONNAME definition
+3.5 PersonName definition